STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 The STUPD dataset is a dataset for visual reasoning.
 It contains synthetically generated images and videos depicting spatial and temporal relations between objects.
-These relations are derived from the list of prepositions of the English language, which are words representing relations between different subjects within a sentence.
-The STUPD dataset provides 5000 images/videos for each preposition, resulting in 150,000 images and videos corresponding to spatial relations (referred to as \textbf{Spatial-STUPD}) and 50,000 collections of videos corresponding to temporal relations (referred to as \textbf{Temporal-STUPD}).
-The videos contains realistic interactions between objects of different kinds.
-The dataset is statistically balanced with respect to object combinations.
-The dataset can be used to pretrain models to perform visual reasoning better, and we demonstrate this in the paper.
+These relations are derived from the prepositions of the English language, which are words representing relations between different subjects within a sentence.
+The STUPD dataset provides 5,000 visual depictions of each preposition (in the form of either images or videos, depending on whether there is motion involved in the depiction of the relation), resulting in 150,000 samples corresponding to \textbf{spatial relations} (referred to as \textbf{Spatial-STUPD}).
+It also provides 50,000 videos corresponding to \textbf{temporal relations}(referred to as \textbf{Temporal-STUPD}).
+The data contains \textbf{realistic} interactions between objects of different kinds.
+The dataset is statistically balanced with respect to object distribution.
+The dataset can be used to pretrain models to perform visual reasoning better, as is demonstrated in this paper.